Mitchell Schwartz: 2012 season

-Schwartz was drafted in the second round with the 37th overall pick by the Cleveland Browns in the 2012 NFL Draft.
+Schwartz was selected in the second round with the 37th overall pick by the Cleveland Browns in the 2012 NFL draft.
 ESPN's NFL draft analyst Mel Kiper Jr. called Schwartz "the key pick" of the draft for the Browns.
 He was Cal's highest selection in the 2012 draft, and its first offensive lineman picked in the NFL draft since Alex Mack was also taken by Cleveland in the first round in 2009.
 He signed a four-year contract with the Browns in May 2012, for $5.17 million.

 In 2012, Schwartz started all 16 games for the Browns, and all 1,064 offensive snaps, of his rookie year at right tackle.
 He was the only Browns rookie, and one of six NFL rookie offensive linemen, to start every game.
 Schwartz was named to the Pro Football Focus (PFF) 2012 All-Rookie Team, lauded for his "top-notch pass blocking".
+He was named to the PFWA All-Rookie Team.